How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 Japanese culture values processes and standardization more highly than most other cultures.
 Japanese resumes are no exception.
 Unlike other countries, resume formats are very standardized in Japan.

-However, there are exceptions to the expectations of the type of resumes, and those multinationals with a diverse workforce, many foreigners, and modern and progressive Japanese tech companies.
+However, there are exceptions to the expectations regarding the type of resume, such as multinationals with a diverse workforce, many foreigners, and modern and progressive Japanese tech companies.

 Regarding the above statement, please note that depending on the domain, some multinational companies do not have diversity in the workforce.
 E.g., companies in auditing, consulting, and such domains.

-Such companies need mainly Japanese employees; hence, the work environment, internal processes, and expectations are similar to traditional Japanese companies.
+Such companies need mainly Japanese employees; hence, the work environment, internal processes, and expectations are similar to those of traditional Japanese companies.
 Moreover, such companies would expect Japanese-style resumes from the candidates.

 Types of Japanese Resumes